jnm733/nestjs-logger/README.md

 This project implements a production-ready logger for Nest.js applications using Winston and Morgan on a clean architecture (Hexagonal Architecture).

+You can read a detailed explanation of the project on the following article: https://medium.com/p/d03e3bb56772/edit

 That implements a production-ready system advanced or basic Microservices or Monoliths projects applying concepts like:

 * Correlation IDs